Would you like to participate in the Preschool Environmental Experiences and Development Study (PEDS)?

 You can start the enrollment process now!

-- Your family will also partner with our team to become participatory scientists!
-When your child is about 2 years old old, you will use our mail-out test kit to collect dust and water samples from your home and collect saliva and a small hair sample from your child.
+• Your family will also partner with our team to become participatory scientists!
+We will mail you a test kit to collect dust and water samples from your home and collect saliva and a small hair sample from your child.
 Your child will also wear a silicone wristband for several days.
 The sampling process is simple and will take a total of about 1 hour over the course of 1 week.

-- We will ask you questions over the phone when your child is 2 years old .
-We will also ask you to complete a confidential online survey when your child is 2 years old , and again when they are 3 years old.
-The interview and surveys take about 1 hour each.
+• We will ask you questions over the phone.
+You will also complete a confidential online survey.
+The interview and survey take about 1 hour each.

-- You will attend a 1-hour webinar to learn how to interpret your sample results when your child is about 3 years old.
+• You can choose to attend a 1-hour webinar to learn how to interpret your sample results and ask questions about your results.

 Visit our FAQ page for families to learn more, or contact a member of our study team with any questions.